NessieCanCode/SequoiaRecover/README.md

 The GUI provides a multi-tab interface for running backups, restoring archives, browsing history and initializing credentials.
 Compression and backup mode selections are persisted between sessions alongside the most recent paths.
 While a backup runs a progress bar is displayed.
+The Backup tab now lets you upload directly to Backblaze, AWS, Azure or a custom server by choosing the desired destination.

 ### Backblaze Authentication